dexter-xD/socket-programming/README.md

 # Chat Server Using Sockets in C

-This project demonstrates a simple chat server implemented in C using sockets.
-The server handles communication with a single client, relaying messages between the server and the client.
+This branch (`chat-server`) contains a simple implementation of a chat server using sockets in C. It demonstrates communication between a server and a client over TCP, making it an ideal learning resource for understanding socket programming concepts.

 ---

 ## Features
-- TCP-based chat server using sockets.
+- TCP-based communication using sockets.
-- Uses `poll` for handling input from both the client and server's standard input.
+- Handles both server input and client messages via `poll`.
-- Lightweight and straightforward implementation for learning purposes.
+- Designed to showcase fundamental networking concepts.

 ---